git/git.github.io/rev_news/drafts/edition-27.md

 and then encouraged Carlos to submit a patch with his improvements.

 Jacob Keller, alias Jake, seconded Ævar's opinion.
-Junio Hamano, the Git maintainer, agreed too "as long as the use of `sed` is in line with POSIX.1".
+Junio Hamano, the Git maintainer, agreed, too -- "as long as the use of `sed` is in line with POSIX.1".
 Junio then suggested using sed's `-e` option instead of its `-r` to improve portability.